Justification of Red List Category

-Little is known about this species, although all sightings have occurred on heavily disturbed hillsides over 2,000 m (though some down to 1,850 m [R. Athreya in litt.
+Little is known about this species, although sightings most records are from heavily disturbed hillsides over 2,000 m (though some down to 1,850 m [R. Athreya in litt.
 2016]) and among dense scrub, small trees (Anon 2006) and bamboo (C. Bonpo in litt.
 2011).
 Other Liocichla spp. occur in evergreen primary forest and some secondary habitats, typically singly or in pairs.
 They tend to be unobtrusive.
 The area where this species has been recorded is part of a wider area of contiguous closed canopy forest.

 Conservation Actions Underway